-Our name, Curae, is Latin, meaning "to care for" and collections care encompasses all the challenges encountered while managing objects at museums and cultural institutions, which is Curae's mission.
-Curae is a certified Women-Owned Small Business (WOSB) through the Small Business Administration and is registered in the Systems for Award Management as an approved vendor for government and General Services Administration.
-Small Business Administration and is registered in the Systems for Award Management as an approved vendor for government and General Services Administration.
+Our name, Curae, derives from Latin, signifying "to care for," encapsulating our dedication to addressing the multifaceted challenges inherent in collections management and registration within museums and cultural institutions.
+Curae proudly holds certification as a Women-Owned Small Business (WOSB) granted by the Small Business Administration and is registered in the Systems for Award Management as an approved vendor for government and General Services Administration requisites.

-With almost twenty years of experience, Rebecca Kennedy has worked with a variety of collections and cultural institutions to improve the preservation and management of collections.
-After receiving a MA in Museum Studies from The George Washington University, Rebecca worked in preservation and collections management at the Smithsonian Institution for eleven years before starting Curae in 2018.
+With nearly two decades of experience, Rebecca Kennedy has collaborated with diverse collections and cultural institutions to elevate the preservation and management of collections.
+Following the completion of an MA in Museum Studies from The George Washington University, Rebecca dedicated eleven years to preservation and collections management at the Smithsonian Institution before founding Curae in 2018.

-Rebecca received a certification in First Aid to Cultural Heritage in Times of Crisis from ICCROM in 2016 giving her the tools to train other cultural institutions on collections emergencies.
-Rebecca is the former chair of the ARCS and AIC Emergency Committees and the DC Alliance for Response Steering Committee and was an inaugural member of the Smithsonian’s Preparedness and Response in Collections Emergency (PRICE) group.
-In the last several years, she has responded to dozens of institutional and national emergencies for cultural heritage support.
+Rebecca earned certification in First Aid to Cultural Heritage in Times of Crisis from ICCROM in 2016, equipping her to impart expertise to other cultural institutions regarding collections emergencies.
+She has held leadership roles as the former chair of the ARCS and AIC Emergency Committees, the DC Alliance for Response Steering Committee, and as an inaugural member of the Smithsonian’s Preparedness and Response in Collections Emergency (PRICE) group.
+Over recent years, she has adeptly responded to numerous institutional and national emergencies, offering invaluable support to cultural institutions.

-Rebecca serves on committees for the American Institute for Conservation (AIC), American Alliance of Museums (AAM) and the Association of Registrars and Collections Specialist (ARCS) to support the museum field as well is an editor for the Collections Journal.
-She is an instructor on Collections Management for the George Washington University and is an active mentor in the Collections Stewardship Mentorship Program.
-Rebecca is a peer-reviewed Professional Associate (PA) of AIC for her contributions as an allied professional to the conservation community.
+Rebecca contributes actively to committees within the American Institute for Conservation (AIC), American Alliance of Museums (AAM), and Association of Registrars and Collections Specialist (ARCS), demonstrating her commitment to bolstering the cultural institutions and their workers.
+Additionally, she serves as an editor for the Collections Journal and imparts her knowledge as an instructor on Collections Management for the George Washington University.
+As a peer-reviewed Professional Associate (PA) of AIC, Rebecca garners recognition for her contributions as an allied professional within the conservation community.